resibots/limbo/docs/api.rst

   |-- tests: unit tests
   |-- benchmarks: a few benchmark functions
   |-- examples: a few examples
-  |-- cmaes: [external] the CMA-ES library, used for inner optimizations -- from https://www.lri.fr/~hansen/cmaesintro.html
+  |-- cmaes: [external] the CMA-ES library,
+      used for inner optimizations -- from https://www.lri.fr/~hansen/cmaesintro.html
-  |-- ehvi: [external] the Expected HyperVolume Improvement, used for Multi-Objective Optimization -- by Iris Hupkens
+  |-- ehvi: [external] the Expected HyperVolume Improvement,
+      used for Multi-Objective Optimization -- by Iris Hupkens

+.. highlight:: c++

 Each directory in the `limbo` directory corresponds to a namespace with the same name.
-There is also a file for each directory called "directory.hpp" (e.g. `acqui.hpp`) that includes the whole namespace.
+There is also a file for each directory called "*directory*.hpp" (e.g. ``acqui.hpp``) that includes the whole namespace.